dojoengine/book/docs/pages/framework/index.md

 Dojo provides an advanced abstraction layer over Cairo.
 We highly suggest understanding Cairo before diving into this book.
 :::

-# Dojo: The Cairo Framework
+# The Cairo Framework

 ## Introduction

-This section covers the three core components essential for building robust onchain applications:
+This section covers the three core components essential for building onchain apps:

 - **Models**: Define your application's state using the `#[dojo::model]` attribute.
 Models act like structured database entries, managing and organizing your onchain data.